shaps80/Stack/README.md

 As you can see, all write actions occur ONLY inside a transaction, which prevents many common mistakes when implementing CoreData.

-You probably noticed that copy() function?
+You probably noticed that `copy()` function?
 This is another nice feature provided by Stack.
 Basically it will copy the object(s) into the current transaction/context so you don't try to modify an object on the wrong thread.
 And don't worry, all changes will be propogated to your other threads automatically ;)

+## Docs

+To learn more about how to use Stack.
+Checkout the included example project, read over the unit tests or checkout the [documentation](https://github.com/shaps80/Stack/wiki).

 ## Usage